-- 111. Mr. Freeman made an offer of proof that Dr. Mikovits was only following the advice of counsel and that if that advice was erroneous she could still fully comply with the preliminary injunction within days.
-Judge Adams struck her answer, and entered the default over the protest of Mr. Freeman. - 112.
-On January 24, 2012, the judge entered the default judgment, stating that he was doing so for willful and wanton disregard of the orders of this court in a manner which flaunts and otherwise mocks and ignores the essential discovery of the very information which is the subject of this lawsuit. - 113.
+- 117. Mr. Freeman made an offer of proof that Dr. Mikovits was only following the advice of counsel and that if that advice was erroneous she could still fully comply with the preliminary injunction within days.
+Judge Adams struck her answer, and entered the default over the protest of Mr. Freeman. - 118.
+On January 24, 2012, the judge entered the default judgment, stating that he was doing so for willful and wanton disregard of the orders of this court in a manner which flaunts and otherwise mocks and ignores the essential discovery of the very information which is the subject of this lawsuit. - 119.
 He issued a permanent injunction and scheduled a damages hearing for January 25, 2012.
-That hearing did not go forward. - 114.
-Notwithstanding the fact tjat the damages assessment hearing did not go forward, HW, who is an attorney and knows the process well, has repeatedly and fraudulently asserted that Judge Adams assessed a \$5.5 million dollar sanction on Dr. Mikovits. - 115.
-Dr. Mikovits heard this from HW and not fathoming that an attorney who was litigating a case against her and who was well acquainted with judicial process would make this up, she believed him that he had a judgment against her. - 116.
-As a result of this fraudulent misrepresentation, and because she believed that she owed HW \$5,500,000.00, and that he had a judgment and intended to collect what he could from it, filed for bankruptcy protection on March 1, 2013. - 117.
-It is on that date and in furtherance of his conspiracy with AW, Kinne, Lombardi, Hillerby, that Mr. & Mrs. Whittemore filed a fraudulent claim in the Bankruptcy Court asserting a judgment that was false, fraudulent and fictitious against Dr. Mikovits. - 118.
-This fraudulent act, committed on March 1, 2013, has triggered the statute of limitations as of that date, and has mooted all defenses by WPI, Mr. & Mrs.
+That hearing did not go forward. - 120.
+Notwithstanding the fact that the damages assessment hearing did not go forward, FHW, who is an attorney and knows the process well, has repeatedly and fraudulently asserted that Judge Adams assessed a \$5.5 million dollar sanction on Dr. Mikovits. - 121.
+On March 14, 2012, Judge Adams, just prior to hearing a Motion for Reconsideration, recused himself on this case. - 122.
+Prior to going on record there was a long conversation between the judge and the attorney for Whittemore.
+The judge began his commentary by stating that he had seen a television story about the Congressman who warned anyone who ever accepted a campaign contribution from Harvey Whittemore to donate that contribution immediately to charity within two weeks.
+He added that these statements presented a problem for him personally because he lives on his salary and he used the contributions from Harvey Whittemore, his family members and the affiliated Whittemore companies on his campaign as a judge. - 123.
+A discussion ensued in which the judge asked Dr. Mikovits' lawyers whether they were planning on filing a motion to disqualify.
+When they answered in the affirmative, he asked them not to file that motion immediately as he was going on vacation and he did not want to disturb his vacation with this issue.
+That was all mooted the next day when the judge issued a decision recusing himself.